Categories

 Summary

 White Springbok hunting occurs on the open plains, and stalks can be tricky.
+Hunters need to focus on shot placement due to the agile nature of Springbok.

 Sometimes, a long shot will be required.
 Springbok is the best-eating of all African antelope species.
+White Springbok are often hunted in conjunction with multi-day African Safaris.

 The Springbok is a medium-sized antelope, a graceful and handsomely patterned species with a long fold of skin on its back.
+White Springbok generally have shorter horns compared to other Springbok variations.

 Hunt the trophy white springbok as part of the four-color phase springbok slam.